-The LMR10510 regulator is a monolithic, high frequency, PWM step-down DC/DC converter in a 5pin SOT-23 and a 6-pin WSON package.
+The LMR10515 regulator is a monolithic, high frequency, PWM step-down DC/DC converter in a 5pin SOT-23 and a 6-pin WSON package.
 It provides all the active functions to provide local DC/DC conversion with fast transient response and accurate regulation in the smallest possible PCB area.
-The LMR10510 is internally compensated, so it is simple to use and requires few external components.
-The ability to drive 1-A loads with an internal 130-mΩ PMOS switch results in the best power density available.
-The world-class control circuitry allows ontimes as low as 30 ns, thus supporting exceptionally high frequency conversion over the entire 3-V to 5.5-V input operating range down to the minimum output voltage of 0.6 V.
+With a minimum of external components, the LMR10515 is easy to use.
+The ability to drive 1.5-A loads with an internal 130-mΩ PMOS switch results in the best power density available.
+The world-class control circuitry allows on-times as low as 30ns, thus supporting exceptionally high frequency conversion over the entire 3-V to 5.5-V input operating range down to the minimum output voltage of 0.6 V. The LMR10515 is internally compensated, so it is simple to use and requires few external components.
+Switching frequency is internally set to 1.6 MHz, or 3 MHz, allowing the use of extremely small surface mount inductors and chip capacitors.
+Even though the operating frequency is high, efficiencies up to 93% are easy to achieve.
+External shutdown is included, featuring an ultra-low stand-by current of 30 nA.
+The LMR10515 utilizes current-mode control and internal compensation to provide high-performance regulation over a wide range of operating conditions.
+Additional features include internal soft-start circuitry to reduce inrush current, pulse-by-pulse current limit, thermal shutdown, and output over-voltage protection.